 - If all else fails, can you find information on the server or domain?

 Once you find the name of the organization that owns the server, you may have enough information to judge its reputation as an information source.
 Remember, this is only of value for official pages from a web site.
 If the page you are evaluating comes from someone's personal account, you really have no idea what their place is within the organization, or if they are in a position to represent the organization.

 If you cannot ascertain either the author or publisher of the page you are trying to evaluate, you are looking at information that is as anonymous as a page torn out of a book.
 You cannot evaluate what you cannot verify.
 It is unwise to use information of this nature.
 Look for another source.

 Even when you can find information on the author and/or publisher of a web page, you should do your best to find its date.
 This is especially critical if the document discusses time-sensitive information, such as census information or other statistics.
 Look for internal confirmation of the information:

 - Does it use a caption such as "Based on 1990 US Census data"?

 - Does it include information within the document such as "Closing stock prices, September 30, 1996"?

 - Is the statistical source listed in a bibliography to the page?

 - Look at the bottom of the page.
-Does it have a "last updated" date?
+Does it have a "last updated" or "revised" date?